juttle/juttle/docs/adapters/file.md

 `-file`           | File path on the local filesystem, absolute or relative to the current working directory  | Yes `-format`         | Input file format: `csv` for [CSV](https://tools.ietf.org/html/rfc4180) data, `json` for [JSON](https://tools.ietf.org/html/rfc7159) data, or `jsonl` for [JSON lines](http://jsonlines.org/) data | No; defaults to `json`
-`-timeField`      | Name of the field in the data which contains a valid timestamp  | No; defaults to `time`
+`-timeField`      | Name of the field in the data which contains a valid timestamp  | No; defaults to `time` `-timeUnit`       | Unit to use for any UNIX timestamps | No; defaults to `seconds`

 The data is assumed to contain valid timestamps in a field named `time` by default; a different name for the time field may be specified with `-timeField` option.
 If the data contains fields `time` and another named field specified with `-timeField`, the original contents of field `time` will be overwritten by the valid timestamp from `timeField`.

+For numeric [UNIX timestamps](https://en.wikipedia.org/wiki/Unix_time), specify a unit with the `-timeUnit` option.

 Timeless data, which contains no timestamps, is acceptable; however certain operations which expect time to be present in the points, such as `reduce -every :interval:`, will execute with warnings or error out.
 Timeless data can be joined in the Juttle flowgraph with other data which contains timestamps; a common use case for reading timeless data from a file or another backend is to join it with streaming data for enrichment.